chef-cookbooks/runit/README.md

 Installs runit and provides the `runit_service` service resource for managing processes (services) under runit.

-This cookbook does not use runit to replace system init, nor are ther plans to do so.
+This cookbook does not use runit to replace system init, nor are there plans to do so.

 For more information about runit:

 - <http://smarden.org/runit/>

-## A note regarding versions 1.7.0 and 1.7.2

-With the benefit of hindsight we can say that the changes contained version 1.7.0 merited a major version number change, and that version 1.7.2 contains some still unresolved regressions compared to 1.6.0\.
-Please be sure to test this new version for compatibility with your systems before upgrading to version 1.7.

-See [issue #144](https://github.com/hw-cookbooks/runit/issues/144) for some notes on how these versions behaved unexpectedly in one user's environment.

 ## Requirements

 ### Platforms

 - Debian/Ubuntu
-- Gentoo
-- RHEL
+- RHEL and derivatives

 ### Chef